open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 nearest unoccupied space if that space is occupied.
 Otherwise, the target doesn’t return.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you can target one additional creature for each slot level above 4th.
+At Higher Levels.
+When you cast this spell using a spell slot of 5th level or higher, you can target one additional creature for each slot level above 4th.

 #### Barkskin

-> *2nd-­level transmutation*
->
+##### 2nd level transmutation

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** Touch
+**Range:** Touch

->
-> **Components:** V, S, M (a handful of oak bark)
+**Components:** V, S, M (a handful of oak bark)

->
-> **Duration:** Concentration, up to 1 hour
+**Duration:** Concentration, up to 1 hour

 You touch a willing creature.
-Until the spell ends, the target’s skin has a rough, bark-­like appearance, and the target’s AC can’t be less than 16, regardless of what kind of armor it is wearing.
+Until the spell ends, the target’s skin has a rough, bark like appearance, and the target’s AC can’t be less than 16, regardless of what kind of armor it is wearing.

 #### Beacon of Hope

-> *3rd-­level abjuration*
->
+##### 3rd level abjuration

-> **Casting Time:** 1 action **Range:** 30 feet **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** 30 feet

+**Components:** V, S

-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

 This spell bestows hope and vitality.
 Choose any number of creatures within range.
 For the duration, each target has advantage on Wisdom saving throws and death saving throws, and regains the maximum number of hit points possible from any healing.

 #### Bestow Curse

-> *3rd-­level necromancy*
->
+##### 3rd level necromancy

-> **Casting Time:** 1 action **Range:** Touch **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** Touch

+**Components:** V, S

-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

 You touch a creature, and that creature must succeed on a Wisdom saving throw or become cursed for the duration of the spell.
 When you cast this spell, choose the nature of the curse from the following options:

--   Choose one ability score.
-While cursed, the target has disadvantage
-    > on ability checks and saving throws made with that ability score.
+Choose one ability score.
+While cursed, the target has disadvantage on ability checks and saving throws made with that ability score.

--   While cursed, the target has disadvantage on attack rolls
+While cursed, the target has disadvantage on attack rolls against you.
-    > against you.

--   While cursed, the target must make a Wisdom saving throw at the
-    > start of each of its turns.
-If it fails, it wastes its action that
-    > turn doing nothing.
+While cursed, the target must make a Wisdom saving throw at the start of each of its turns.
+If it fails, it wastes its action that turn doing nothing.

--   While the target is cursed, your attacks and spells deal an extra
-    > 1d8 necrotic damage to the target.
+While the target is cursed, your attacks and spells deal an extra 1d8 necrotic damage to the target.

-A *remove curse* spell ends this effect.
-At the GM’s option, you may choose an alternative curse effect, but it should be no more powerful than those described above.
+A remove curse spell ends this effect.
+At the
+GM’s option, you may choose an alternative curse effect, but it should be no more powerful than those described above.
 The GM has final say on such a curse’s effect.

-***At Higher Levels.*** If you cast this spell using a spell slot of 4th level or higher, the duration is concentration, up to 10 minutes.
+At Higher Levels.
+If you cast this spell using a spell slot of 4th level or higher, the duration is concentration, up to 10 minutes.
 If you use a spell slot of 5th level or higher, the duration is 8 hours.
 If you use a spell slot of 7th level or higher, the duration is 24 hours.
 If you use a 9th level spell slot, the spell lasts until it is dispelled.
 Using a spell slot of 5th level or higher grants a duration that doesn’t require concentration.

 #### Black Tentacles

-> *4th-­level conjuration*
->
+##### 4th level conjuration

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 90 feet
+**Range:** 90 feet

->
-> **Components:** V, S, M (a piece of tentacle from a giant octopus or a
+**Components:** V, S, M (a piece of tentacle from a giant octopus or a giant squid)

-> giant squid)
->
-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

-Squirming, ebony tentacles fill a 20-­foot square on ground that you can see within range.
+Squirming, ebony tentacles fill a 20 foot square on ground that you can see within range.
 For the duration, these tentacles turn the ground in the area into difficult terrain.